pinecone-io/canopy/README.md

 > For the complete documentation please go to: [#TODO: LINK](link.link.com)

-3. **Canopy CLI** - Use the CLI to quickly test your configuration and application by comparing RAG vs. non-RAG results side-by-side.
-The CLI also lets you create indexes and load data quickly
+ 3. **Canopy CLI** - A built-in development tool that allows users to swiftly set up their own Canopy server and test its configuration.
+With just three CLI commands, you can create a new Canopy service, upload your documents to it, and then interact with the Chatbot using a built-in chat application directly from the terminal.
+The built-in chatbot also enables comparison of RAG-infused responses against a native LLM chatbot.

 ## Considerations